jlapeyre/Symata.jl/README.md

 * `a := b` delayed assignment
 * `f(x_) := x` delayed rule assignment

-There are also two older versions, or experiments.
+There are also two older experiments in this distribution.
 Each one has test files that run and serve as examples.
 The instructions for loading the code and running the tests, are in the subdirs.
-They have some examples of rules that have not yet been ported to the latest version.

-Expressions can be entered at the Julia repl.
-For the two most recent versions, there is also a repl mode "sjulia" in my Julia fork in the branch jl/symrepl.
-You enter and exit the mode with ".".
-The only file changed in this branch is REPL.jl.
-The only thing the new mode does is wrap input lines in a macro.
-Of course, a better thing would be to add a facility that works like: `newrepl(:name, :wrappermacro)`.

 #### Evaluation

 There are lines at the top of the file `src/mxpr.jl` to control evaluation.
 You can choose infinite or single evaluation.
 The test suite relies on infinite evaluation being enabled.
-Hashing and caching of expressions can also be chosen here.
+Hashing and caching of expressions can also be chosen here, but it is not very useful at the moment.

 #### Pattern matching.

-An important feature not yet implemented is matching objects in a commutative (Orderless) expression.
-Eg, `a + b` should match the terms in `a + c + b`, etc.

 Patterns are used in several places.
 Eg, you can make a replacement rule.
 Eg